evgenyneu/evgenii.com/blog/_posts/2016-01-02-sun-and-planet-sizes-in-scale.md

 ### 3) Brightness

 While planet colors shown on Figure 1 are approximately correct their brightness is not.
-This is because the amount of light from a star that reaches a fixed area of space is proportional to the square of the distance from that star.
+This is because the amount of light from a star that reaches a fixed area of space is inversely proportional to the square of the distance from that star.
 This physical fact is described by the following equation for the *surface area of the sphere*, where `r` is the radius of the sphere.

 > A = 4πr²